Novanoid2/Random/README.md

 - Hi!
 I’m Miren 👋
-- I do coding for fun and hopefully get a job in the future🙏
-- How to reach me: urexstt@gmail.com or miren.3 on discord (preferably the second option) 📫
-- Fun fact: im a furry UwU ⚡
-- Some coding projects may be in polish because im polish :3
+- Some coding projects may be in polish because im polish nothing much to see here